 The web Browser you are currently using is unsupported, and some features of this site may not work as intended.
 Please update to a modern browser such as Chrome, Firefox or Edge to experience all features Michigan.gov has to offer.

 Information for Insurance Agents

-Pending court proceedings may affect some of the information contained on this website.
+A recent court decision may affect some of the information contained on this website.
 DIFS is working to review and update all auto insurance-related content as appropriate.

 Michigan's historic bipartisan auto insurance reform law, which Governor Gretchen Whitmer signed into law in 2019, provides lower rates for Michigan drivers, protects insurance coverage options, and strengthens consumer protections.
 The law applies to auto insurance policies issued or renewed after July 1, 2020.

 This FAQ will be updated to provide the latest information to Michigan auto insurance agents.

 Disclaimer: The information contained within this website pertains to Public Acts 21 and 22 of 2019.
 It is advisory in nature, and is not meant to be a substitute for legal advice.